Sunilshera/Networkapp/README.md

 # Networkapp
-this is a project for personal use
+this is a personal project